 The 2020 TDI Mass Timber Technical Academy, hosted March 24, 2020, invites International Mass Timber Conference guests to join TDI at our research headquarters at the new A.A.
 “Red” Emmerson Advanced Wood Products Laboratory to learn more about the cutting edge in mass timber research and workforce development.
-Participants will rotate around 8 stations hosted by research personnel and industry partners focusing on mass timber research and fabrication/construction techniques.
-These stations will include:
+Participants will rotate around 7 stations hosted by research personnel and industry partners focusing on mass timber research and fabrication/construction techniques.
+Sponsored by Sierra Pacific Window.

 1. Fire Engineering

 What is the fire rating of a nail-laminated-timber floor vs. a CLT floor?
 How does a timber connection perform under fire after a massive earthquake?
 Characterizing the fire performance of different mass timber systems and developing the science behind timber fire engineering practice are critical to the future of tall wood design and construction.
 An expert in the field, Dr. Erica Fischer of Oregon State University will showcase and discuss fire testing and fire engineering efforts, looking at various mass timber floor assemblies and connections.

 Do you like to break things?
 So do we!
 Structural and seismic research are critical to the development of engineering design values and working models for structural systems at the material, connection and full-system scales.
 Join TDI’s Structural Testing Coordinator, Byrne Miyamoto, to learn about our structural and seismic research program and facilities, and to see a live demonstration of a bending test.